buildwithgrove/path/README.md

 http://eth-mainnet.localhost:3000/v1/{user_app_id}
 ```

-The default endpoint of `/v1` will no longer function without a user app ID.
+The default endpoint of `/v1` will no longer function without a gateway endpoint ID.

 ### 6.2 Database Configuration